Chrisfaherty/ci-nft-social-hub/README.md

 ## About

-The NFT Social Hub is place where current or future NFT holders no matter what type of NFT can join and shire information about their project.
-Users that create an account will be able to post, like, comment and follow other users to keep track of projects they are interested in.
+The NFT Social Hub is place where current or future NFT holders no matter what type of NFT can join and share information about their project.
+Users that create an account and will be able to post, like, comment and follow other users to keep track of projects they are interested in.
 This Hub is for all holders to share their thoughts and collaborate with each other.

 ## Project Goals